HigginTown/HouseDivided/README.md

 First, I explore the roll call data.
 The `all_bills.csv` dataset describes the 502 roll call votes, the total for both sessions.
 Missing votes by the senators are explored and dicussed [here](http://www.adammassachi.com/missing-votes/)

-Next, I apply PCA to create a synthetic vote space and agglomerative clustering methods to reveal some of the underlying structure of senators' voting patters.
+Next, I apply PCA to create a synthetic vote space and agglomerative clustering methods to reveal some of the underlying structure of senators' voting patterns.
 The [clusters](http://www.adammassachi.com/clusters/) match exactly the natural party divide.

 The [dendrogram](http://www.adammassachi.com/clusters/dendrogram.png) offers more insight into the clustering algorithm.
 Notably, Cruz (R-TX), Rubio (R-FL), Graham (R-SC), Kirk (R-IL), and Sanders (I-VT) are very dissimilar to other Senators because all missed many votes in election season.
-All except Kirk ran for president -- and Kirk lost reelection in tough IL Senate race to then Rep. Tammy Duckworth.
+All except Kirk ran for president -- and Kirk lost reelection in a tough IL Senate race to then Rep. Tammy Duckworth.

+We represent each senator as a vector with 502 binary elements, like this `Shumer = [0, 1, 1, 0, ...]`.

-I show that we can predict party affiliation with 100% accuracy using any subset of 20 senators as a training sample.
+I show that we can correctly classify party affiliation with 100% accuracy using any subset of 20 senators as a training sample.
 This helps to confirm intuitions about the distance between Republican and Democratic voting records offered by the clustering analysis.

 Next, I introduce a distance metric derived from the measure of Mutual Information and entropy in information theory.
 The inspiration for this metric can be found in the `.pdf` in the repo.